Size: 6.3 Linear feet

 Summary: The papers of New York City abstract expressionist painter William Baziotes and his wife Ethel measure 6.3 linear feet and date from circa 1900-1992, bulk 1935-1980.
 The collection includes William Baziotes biographical material, correspondence, writings, printed material, and photographs.
 The papers of Ethel Baziotes consists of correspondence mostly dated after her husband's death regarding exhibitions of his work, along with limited biographical material and writings.

-Biographical/Historical Note: Abstract expressionist painter; New York City.
-Born in Pittsburgh, Pa., Baziotes moved to New York City in 1933, where he studied painting at the National Academy of Design, 1933-1936.
+William Baziotes (1912-1963) was an abstract expressionist painter in New York City.
+Born in Pittsburgh, Pennsylvania, Baziotes moved to New York City in 1933, where he studied painting at the National Academy of Design, 1933-1936.
 He participated on the Works Progress Administration's Federal Art Project as a teacher, 1936-1938, and painted for the Easel Painting Project, 1938-1940.
-In 1941 he married Ethel Copstein.
-He had his first one-man show at Peggy Guggenheim's Art of This Century Gallery in 1944.
-Baziotes taught at Subjects of the Artist, 1948; the Brooklyn Museum Art School; New York University; 1949-1952; the People's Art Center at the Museum of Modern Art, 1950-1952; and Hunter College, 1952-1962.
-Died June 1963, at age 52.

 The William and Ethel Baziotes papers were donated by Ethel Baziotes, widow of William Baziotes, in several installments from 1969 to 1993.